pussinboots/wicket-scala/README.md

 To support Test Driven Development the sbt plugin sbt-scct from http://mtkopone.github.com/scct/maven-repo is integrated.
 With that plugin the Code Coverage can be calculated with sbt.

-To integrate sbt-scct in yout project add the lines below to your project/plugin.sbt file
+To integrate sbt-scct in your project add the lines below to your project/plugin.sbt file

     resolvers += "scct-github-repository" at "http://mtkopone.github.com/scct/maven-repo"